 The Measurement Start Time field is set to the TSF at the time (± 32 μs) at which the CCA report measurement started.

+The Measurement Duration field transmitted by a STA is set to the duration over which the CCA report was measured, expressed in TUs.

-The Measurement Duration field is set to the duration over which the CCA report was measured, expressed in TUs.
+The Measurement Duration field transmitted by a STA affiliated with an MLD is set to the value that is obtained by rounding down the valid measurement duration over which the CCA report was measured, expressed in TUs.

-The CCA Busy Fraction field contains the fractional duration over which CCA indicated the channel was busy during the measurement duration.
+The CCA Busy Fraction field contains the fractional duration over which CCA indicated the channel was busy during the valid measurement duration.
 The resolution of the CCA busy measurement is in microseconds.
 The CCA Busy Fraction value is defined as

 255×tbusy1024×tMD